Italian marines case: SC stays payment of Rs 2-crore compensation to owner of damaged boat

 Seven surviving fishermen from the boat attacked by the marines have demanded a share from the amount set aside for the owner.

-The Supreme Court on Thursday put a stay on the payment of Rs 2-crore compensation to the owner of the boat attacked by Italian marines Massimilano Latorre and Salvatore Girone in 2012, Live Law reported.
+The Supreme Court on Thursday put a stay on the payment of Rs 2-crore compensation to the owner of the boat attacked by two Italian marines off the coast of Kerala in 2012, Live Law reported.
 Two fishermen were killed in the attack.

 The court was hearing a petition filed by seven surviving fishermen from the boat, demanding a share from the amount set aside for the vessel’s owner.